Marija-Kov/Workout-Mate/README.md

 ### Process

 1. DONE: Build edit React component
-- * - discard button needs to be outside the form tag or it will trigger the update event.
+- * - discard button needs to be outside the form tag or it will trigger the update event?...

-2. Make it pop up on edit icon click and disappear on save click.
+2. DONE: Make it pop up on edit icon click and disappear on save click.

 - ISSUE "Cannot update a component (`Home`) while rendering a different component (`WorkoutDetails`)."
  SOLVED by wrapping props.showEdit() inside a function;